 - Can get draughty during cold weather or winter

-Double-hung windows are composed of two large sashes (frames that surround the glass panels) that slide up and down along vertical tracks.
+A double-hung window is composed of two large sashes (frames that surround the glass panels) that slide up and down along vertical tracks.

 - Wide selection of options available